 Foster parents often need help balancing their parental and other responsibilities.
 This program will organize and assist in the costs of transportation, playdates, babysitting, daycare, and other forms of child care.

-This program will organize skill-building works and activities for foster youth such as aquaponic gardening/farming, cooking, financial planning, woodshop, metalshop, tiny home construction, music & arts, and land stewardship.
+This program will organize skill-building workshops and activities for foster youth such as aquaponic gardening/farming, cooking, financial planning, woodshop, metalshop, tiny home construction, music & arts, and land stewardship.